18F/join.tts.gsa.gov/positions/DAP-Program-Manager-2023.md

 **SPECIALIZED EXPERIENCE REQUIREMENTS:**

 To qualify, you must have one (1) year of specialized experience at the next lower GS-grade (or equivalent).
-Specialized experience for this role will be updated once finalized.
+Specialized experience for this role is defined as:
+  - Experience with web analytics platforms such as Google Analytics as well as skill in advocating for web analytics data to improve public experiences on the web
+  - Experience with human centered design to track and interpret user needs and policy requirements into product and program strategy for continuous improvement
+  - Experience with database systems and infrastructure to support data analytics such as BigQuery
+  - Experience with the planning and management of program resources including contracts and contractor staff

 ## How to Apply